PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 ## Configurate

-Configurate is a third party library for working with configurations maintained by the Sponge project.
-This project is used internally by Paper for our configurations and offers many features that plain YAML files do not.
-See their project [here](https://github.com/SpongePowered/Configurate) for more information.
+Configurate is a third-party library for working with configurations, maintained by the Sponge project.
+This project is used internally by Paper for its configuration and offers many features that the `FileConfiguration` API doesn't have.
+See their project
+[here](https://github.com/SpongePowered/Configurate) for more information.